andrewgasson/roguelike-7drl-2021/README.md

 ### Day 5 (2021/03/12)
 The objective of the day was to continue implementing features for the dungeon.
 This was achieved.
 Now items, inventories, and containers exist.
 Additionally, sprites now render based on a their layer, and subsequent layer's priority.
 This fixed the issue where the door was rendered above the player.
 A new main menu design was also added, which decided the game's theme: vampires.

+### Day 6 (2021/03/13)
+The objective of the day was to get as much gameplay in as possible.
+Unfortunately, this was not achieved.
+Added the ability to pick up items, which are shown in a new inventory view, fixed up bugs with input, and started work on the actor module (turn-based system), but this did not get finished.
+This game still compiles, but there's no real improvement over the last day.

+### Day 7 (2021/03/14)
+Because the challenge was started fairly early in the day, there is no time to make any real improvements, so this day was skipped.

+## Lesson
+The real aim of this project was to see how useful, and what problems I would face, using a relation, static memory pool, inline function as namespace, collection-oriented architecture.
+Surprisingly, I think it scales quite well.
+It's especially easy, for example, to add behaviours to the creature once modules are set up and their API deicded.
+The downfall is that modules take some extra thinking since you need to worry about an entire collection's behaviour, rather than just the single instance.
+Overkill for a 7DRL (at least when starting entirely from scratch), but definitely useful for larger projects.

+A lot more progress was made this year than the previous year.
+I believe that a year focused on finalising common modules means that a much larger Roguelike could come together quickly within the 7 days.
+GUI utility functions would be especially useful.